Strict homotopy invariance via compactified homotopies and correspondences, and fibres of essentially smooth schemes over one-dimensional base schemes: Topology over a quotient-space

-Denote by $\Nis^X$ the Nisnevich topology on $\Sm_X$ over a scheme $X$.
-Let $Z$ be a closed subscheme. \begin{definition} Define \emph{the topology $\Nis^X_Z$} as the strongest subtopology of $\Nis_X$ that restriction on $\Sm_{X-Z}$ is trivial. \end{definition} In other words, the topology $\Nis^X_Z$ is generated by Nisnevich coverings $\widetilde U\to U$ for all $U\in \Sm_X$ such that there is a lifting in the diagram
+Recall that $\Nis^X$ denotes the Nisnevich topology on $\Sch_X$ over a scheme $X$. \begin{definition} Let $Z$ be a closed subscheme of $X$.
+Define the topology $\Nis^X_Z$ on $\Sch_{X}$ as the strongest subtopology of $\Nis_X$ that restriction to $\Sch_{X-Z}$ is trivial. \end{definition} \begin{lemma} (1) An \'etale morphism $\widetilde U\to U$ is a $\Nis^X_Z$-covering if there is a dashed arrow in the triangle

-\begin{definition} Let $X$ be a scheme.
-Define the topology $\underline{\Nis}^X$ as the weakest topology with coverings being \'etale morphisms $\widetilde U\to U$ such that for each $v\in U$, there is a lifting in the triangle